ppy/osu-wiki/wiki/Tournaments/The_Roundtable/en.md

 ![The Roundtable banner](/wiki/shared/news/2022-07-08-the-roundtable/roundtable_banner.png)

 **The Roundtable** was a 16 player in-person invitational event featuring various tournaments throughout its 3 day duration.
-The event was hosted in Los Angeles by ::{ flag=US }:: [BTMC](https://osu.ppy.sh/users/3171691).
+The event was hosted in Los Angeles by ::{ flag=US }:: ::BTMC::{ user-id=3171691 }.

 ## Tournaments